Interoperable-data/automate-va/docs/USE CASES/CLD.md

 URI: `/process/CLD/withdraw`

+SHACL-FORM: Not applicable, as the user cannot edit any of the properties of the CLD, and no copy will be made in the KG.

 Allows for the user to search for the CLD to be withdrawn (from the collection of Issued/Suspended/Restricted, but not the Amended CLD's).
-The user cannot edit any of the properties of the CLD, and no copy will be made in the KG, but the withdrawn CLD itself:
+The withdrawn CLD itself:

 - SHALL be marked as `dct:modified` on the DATE of withdrawal;
 - SHALL have its status be changed into `Withdrawn`, which blocks it from ever being restored again.